JonWil91/Lets-Hike/README.md

 The colour green (#639058) is used throughout the website.
 In addition to being the colour for the header, it is also used for the Edit button across various page and the border colour for the Add Hike/Edit Hike/View Hike content as well as the image and zoomed in map on the View Hike page.
 This was to keep consistency throughout the site.

 On the Hikes page there are three buttons, the Edit button is the (#639058) green colour, the Delete button is a (#0980c5) blue colour to go with the blue water colour on the main Hikes map, and it has a hover colour of a (#f70b0b) red colour.
 The View hike button has a (#a05709) brown colour to match the title font colours.

+### Wireframes

+For my Wireframes I used Balsamiq Wireframes, this was largely due to how user friendly I found the site as well as the fact that Code Institute have provided students with a free ID to use the Balsamiq resources that expires at the end of 2020.

+The main difference from the original wireframe made at the start of the project was how the data was presented on the Hikes page.
+Originally the intention was to have all the hike data presented on the Hikes page using an accordian effect.
+Upon viewing this in action I decided it did not look as nice as it could, and it would result in numerous images and maps being loaded on one page unnecessarily.
+With this in mind I added a view button to each hike summary so that this data could be presented on a page by itself.

 ## Features